Braid (band): Final recordings and disbandment: 1998–1999

-Shortly after the release of Frame & Canvas, the effects of non-stop touring and recording were pulling the band members apart, including stress over money, poor conditions on the road, and disagreements over the band's direction.
-In mid-1999, Braid entered the studio to record a new demo, but after the session was completed Nanna, Broach, Bell, and Atkinson decided to call it quits.
+Braid set off on an ill-fated tour of Japan and Hawaii in April 1999.
+Due to lower-than-expected turnout, the band failed to recoup their losses and had to spend the rest of their revenue from previous tours, causing rifts to form within the band.
+After returning to the United States, Atkinson, Bell, and Nanna set off to play Krazy Fest in Louisville, Kentucky, while Broach chose to make the drive separately.
+Broach was late for their set, and though Braid were allowed to play the following day, this caused more conflict amongst the band members.

+Soon after, Braid began work on a demo for a potential new record, but tensions surfaced by the time they finished mixing the last song of the session.
+After a band meeting, Nanna, Broach, Bell, and Atkinson decided to call it quits.

 Braid decided to hold four final concerts in August to say goodbye to their fans.
 They scheduled one show in Milwaukee, two in Chicago at The Metro, and the final concert was held in their home town of Champaign where Roy Ewing played a few songs with the band.

 After their final show, Braid had several post-breakup releases in 2000.
 A recording of their final four shows called "Killing a Camera" was released on VHS.
-A live album, from the final show at The Metro called "Lucky to Be Alive" was also released.
+A live album, from the final sold-out show at The Metro called "Lucky to Be Alive" was also released.
 Polyvinyl released a double-disc collection of non-album tracks called Movie Music, Vol. 1 and 2.

 Following the disbandment, the members played in new musical projects.
 Shortly after Braid's break up, Nanna, Bell, and Atkinson reunited to form the pop rock band Hey Mercedes with Mark Dawursk on guitar.
 In addition to this, Nanna started a solo project under the name The City on Film.
 Chris Broach worked with his brother Riley in The Firebird Band, previously a side-project, and in 2001 he would also play with L'Spaerow and start Lucid Records.